xpcoffee/xpcoffee.github.io/_posts/2020-02-16-musical-modes.md

 | **VII** | **Locrian**                 |  `s`  |   T   |   T   |  `s`  |   T   |   T   |   T   |

 Starting with the major scale (the Ionian), we find out the difference between each scale degree.
 That gives a pattern of tones and semitones.
 By "shifting" the order of the pattern, we end up with other scales.
 These scales are called **modes**.
+Each mode has a different feel/flavour to it, from happy (Ionian), to sad (Ionian), to exotic (Phrygian), to dissonant (Locrian).

 **Example** We get the Phrygian mode/scale by shifting the pattern of the Ionan up by 2.